nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 ++++++++++++++++++++
 We have made it trivial to build your simple scripts.
-All you have to do is to drop your script into the scratch directory and it will automatically be built if you run Waf.
+All you have to do is to drop your script into the scratch directory and it will automatically be built if you run ns3.
 Let's try it.
 Copy ``examples/tutorial/first.cc`` into the ``scratch`` directory after changing back into the top level directory.

 .. sourcecode:: bash